In a previous blog post, I covered what the end of third-party cookies means for marketers.

 Blocking trackers that map subdomains to third-party IP addresses

-Instead of the tracker loading and setting cookies on “x.tracker.com,” it would load at “tracker.yoursite.com” and would set a “first party” cookie on “yoursite.com.”
+For example, instead of loading from “x.tracker.com,” the tracker would load from “tracker.yoursite.com” and set what looked like a “first-party” cookie on “yoursite.com.”

-This feature strips away tracking parameters in links, such as click identifiers such as “gclid” (from Google Ads) and “fbclid” (from Facebook), from being passed when users click on links in emails.
-It also applies to links when using Private Browsing Mode or when “Advanced Tracking Protection” is enabled on all browsing, which I will be covering below.
+This feature removes tracking parameters from links, such as click identifiers like “gclid” (from Google Ads) and “fbclid” (from Facebook), preventing them from being passed when users click links in emails.
+It also applies to links clicked while using Private Browsing Mode or when “Advanced Tracking Protection” is enabled, which I’ll discuss further below.

-This fundamentally breaks Google Ads and Google Analytics attribution, as this is used to determine what ad a user clicked on.
+This change disrupts Google Ads and Google Analytics attribution, as these parameters are essential for identifying which ad a user clicked.

 It’s worth noting that this is blocking click IDs that can identify an individual user, but it does not block parameters such as “utm_source” or other more generic tracking.
 This makes UTM hygiene more critical than ever to be able to attribute users to sources.